Accidents at work claims

 Have you had an accident at work that wasn’t your fault?

-We expect to be kept safe in work but sometimes accidents happen, sometimes a discreet occurrence, other times, not but fundamentally our employers owe us a duty of care.
-If you have suffered an accident in the workplace then you could be entitled to claim compensation for any injury caused by your employer.
+We expect to be kept safe in work but sometimes accidents happen, our employers have a duty of care.
+If you have suffered an accident in the workplace then you could be entitled to claim compensation for any injury.

 Start Your Claim Today